lkcozy/code-notes/notes/docker/docker.md

 - [Docker for beginners](https://docker-curriculum.com/#introduction)

+Learn to build and deploy your distributed applications easily to the cloud with Docker

 - [Intro Guide to Dockerfile Best Practices](https://www.docker.com/blog/intro-guide-to-dockerfile-best-practices/)

 This blog series will cover five areas for Dockerfile best practices to help you write better Dockerfiles: incremental build time, image size, maintainability, security and repeatability.